stephenajulu/ajulusthoughts2/content/post/web-tool-of-the-week-1.md

 ---
 authors:
 - Stephen Ajulu
-title: 'Web Tool of The Week #1 Lunapic'
+title: 'Web Tool of The Week #1'
 excerpt: Starting a weekly series where i post web tools(websites) that can help you do a wide variety of things from compressing images to making them transparent to helping you build a blog.
 This week's tool is Lunapic